THE CONSTITUTION OF AUSTRALIAN CHINA EDUCATION FOUNDATION

 (1) The Secretary must perform any duty or function required under the Act to be performed by the secretary of an incorporated Foundation.

 (2) The Secretary must—

-(a) maintain the register of members; and
+(a) maintain the register of members in accordance with rule 18; and

 (c) subject to the Act and these Rules, provide members with access to the register of members, the minutes of general meetings and other books and documents; and

 (d) perform any other duty or function imposed on the Secretary by these Rules.

 (a) receive all moneys paid to or received by the Foundation and issue receipts for those moneys in the name of the Foundation; and

 (b) ensure that all moneys received are paid into the account of the Foundation within 5 working days after receipt; and

 (c) make any payments authorised by the Committee or by a general meeting of the Foundation from the Foundation’s funds; and